grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/get-started.md

 ### Step 3: Run tests in CI

-The [`grafanaDependency`](../metadata.md#properties-1) property in the plugin.json file dictates what versions of Grafana the plugin is compatible with.
-It's recommended to run your Playwright end-to-end tests targeting all the supported versions.
-The Github workflow that was included when scaffolding the plugin ensures this is the case.
+The [`grafanaDependency`](../metadata.md#properties-1) property in the `plugin.json` file specifies what versions of Grafana the plugin is compatible with.
+As a best practice, run your Playwright end-to-end tests targeting all the supported versions.
+The GitHub workflow that was included when scaffolding the plugin ensures this is the case.

 If you chose to not add a Github workflow when you scaffolded the plugin, it's recommended to follow the instructions in the [CI](./ci.md) guide to run Playwright end-to-end tests targeting all versions of Grafana that your plugin supports.